 Contaminants in Drinking Water Supplies

 Like calcium, manganese is a naturally-occurring element commonly found in minerals; often in combination with iron.
 It can be found in soil, water, air, and many of the foods we eat, like seeds and nuts.
-In the U.S., the manganese levels in the soil can vary greatly by location (see map).
-And depending on where your drinking water comes from, there’s a good chance it contains trace quantities of manganese, as well.
+In the U.S. manganese levels in the soil can vary greatly by location (see map).
+Depending on where your drinking water comes from there’s a good chance it contains trace quantities of manganese.
 Consumed in small amounts, manganese is an essential nutrient for maintaining a healthy body, just like calcium and iron.

-The U.S. Environmental Protection Agency (EPA) has provided guidance for acceptable levels of manganese in drinking water, measured in milligrams per liter (mg/L), for many years.
-But no regulatory limit has ever been set, and many communities (mostly in rural areas) don’t test their drinking water’s manganese level at all.
-This is mainly because manganese was viewed for decades as more of a nuisance issue when it came to drinking water, often turning water brown and staining sinks and fixtures with black deposits, but any health impacts were largely unknown.
+The U.S. Environmental Protection Agency (EPA) has guided acceptable levels of manganese in drinking water, measured in milligrams per liter (mg/L).
+No regulatory limit has ever been set, therefore many communities (mostly in rural areas) don’t test their drinking water’s manganese level.
+This is mainly because manganese was viewed for decades as more of a nuisance issue, often turning water brown and staining sinks and fixtures with black deposits, but any health impacts were largely unknown.

-High Levels of Manganese in Drinking Water Could Have Long-Term Health Consequences
+High Levels of Manganese in Drinking Water may Have Long-Term Health Consequences

-These findings led the EPA to update their water quality regulations by establishing a health advisory level (HAL) for manganese in drinking water supplies.
+These findings led the EPA to update its water quality regulations by establishing a health advisory level (HAL) for manganese in drinking water supplies.
 The HAL allows states to issue a Public Notice to communities found to have manganese levels in the water supply that exceed the HAL specifications.
-When a Public Notice is issued, it’s recommended that consumers use bottled water for drinking, mixing formula for infants, and food preparation until the water supply is properly treated.
-And unfortunately, boiling water with high concentrations of manganese can actually increase the levels, and is not recommended.
+When a Public Notice is issued, it’s recommended consumers use bottled water for drinking, mixing formula for infants, and food preparation until the drinking water supply is properly treated.
+Unfortunately, boiling water with high concentrations of manganese can increase the levels and is not recommended.

 Conventional treatments for managing manganese in drinking water supplies range from phosphate treatment to oxidation and filtration methods.
 For low concentrations of manganese, a sequestering process that uses phosphate compounds is a simple and inexpensive solution.